Languages Supported

 Hardware and Platform Features

-While your application runs in a browser, the TelemetryOS SDK provides JavaScript APIs for hardware and platform features:
+While applications run in a browser, the TelemetryOS SDK provides JavaScript APIs for hardware and platform features:

 • Camera API - Access device cameras